Angelo Vasta: Biography

+that any parliament in Australia has removed a Supreme Court judge.
+In 2017, Robbie Katter MP introduced a private member's bill to declare Vasta's removal from office invalid and have it reversed but the bill was subsequently rejected by a parliamentary committee.

 Vasta's son, Ross Vasta MP, has been a member of the Australian House of Representatives since 2010, and previously served from 2004 to 2007.

-Since 1 January 2015, another son, Salvatore "Sal" Vasta, has been a judge of the Federal Circuit Court of Australia.
+Since 1 January 2015, another son, Salvatore "Sal" Vasta, has been a judge of the Federal Circuit Court of Australia with significant controversy surrounding several of his cases.
 Vasta's daughter-in-law, Sal's wife, is Magistrate Deborah Vasta, a Magistrate of the Magistrates Court of Queensland.

 Vasta died in Brisbane, Queensland on 29 September 2021 aged 80.